Out of stock

 In his spare time, Dr. Bulla enjoys applying behavior analysis to his every-day life.
 He is currently teaching himself to play guitar using precision teaching and frequency building techniques.
 He also enjoys spending time with family, trying new craft beers, surfing, paddle boarding, and hanging out with his lil’ pup, Kobe.

-Dr. Bulla will be showing examples of Morningside Academy's curriculum.
-While not directly employed by Morningside Academy, he has a contract with Morningside Teachers' Academy.
+Dr. Bulla will be showing examples of Morningside Academy’s curriculum.
+While not directly employed by Morningside Academy, he has a contract with Morningside Teachers’ Academy.
+Dr. Bulla is donating his speaker fees from this event to the Standard Celeration Society.

 Only behavior analysts and psychologists may view ABAC recordings for continuing education credit (If eligible).
 All other professions must attend live.